rphansen91/artifact-summarization-agents/DEMO_SCRIPT.md

-# Artifact Engine Demo Script
+# Artifact Engine - 2 Minute Demo Script

-## Opening Hook (30 seconds)
+## Hook (15 seconds)

-**[Screen: Messy desktop with scattered screenshots, terminal windows, code files]**
+**[Screen: Desktop with scattered screenshots and terminal]**

-> "This is what most developers' work looks like at the end of a week.
-Scattered screenshots, random commits, lost insights, forgotten breakthroughs.
-By Friday, you've built amazing things, solved complex problems, had key realizations... but where did it all go?"

-**[Pause]**

-> "What if none of that ever disappeared again?"
+> "Every week, I take dozens of screenshots and make hundreds of git commits.
+By Friday, it's all scattered and forgotten.
+What if none of that work ever disappeared again?"

 ---

-## Problem Statement (45 seconds)
+## Demo: Screenshot Analysis (45 seconds)

-**[Screen: Split view showing "Before" - chaos vs "After" - organized]**

-> "I'm Ryan, and like most engineers, I was losing my best work every day.
-Screenshots saved to desktop and forgotten.
-Git commits with no context.
-Terminal debugging sessions that solved critical issues... gone forever."

-> "I was spending weekends trying to remember what I accomplished, writing status reports from memory, and constantly reinventing solutions I'd already discovered."

-> "The problem wasn't that I wasn't productive.
-The problem was that my productivity wasn't compounding."
+**[Screen: Take a screenshot of code/terminal]**

+> "Watch this.
+I take a screenshot like normal..."

+**[Show screenshot being processed]**

+> "The AI immediately analyzes it, determines it's code-related, generates a descriptive title, writes a technical summary, and files it automatically in this week's folder."

+**[Navigate to show organized result]**

+> "Look at that - it understood the context, extracted the key technical details, and created a timestamp-prefixed file so nothing ever gets overwritten.
+All automatic, zero manual work."

 ---

-## The Solution (60 seconds)
+## Demo: Commit Analysis (45 seconds)

-**[Screen: Clean Artifact Engine interface]**

-> "So I built the Artifact Engine.
-A system that captures, contextualizes, and compounds my work automatically."

-**[Demonstrate core workflow]**

-> "Here's how it works.
-I take a screenshot like I normally would..."
+**[Screen: Make a git commit]**

+> "Same thing happens with commits.
+I make a normal git commit..."

-**[Show screenshot being taken]**
+**[Show commit being processed]**

-> "Within seconds, an AI agent analyzes it, determines the category, generates a meaningful title and summary, extracts technical insights, and files it in my weekly knowledge base."

-**[Show the auto-categorization happening]**

-> "But here's the key: it's not just filing random screenshots.
-The AI has access to my entire week's context, so every artifact builds on the last, creating a coherent narrative of my work."
+> "The system captures the diff, analyzes what changed, categorizes the work, and generates documentation with links back to the actual commit.
+It even maintains context across the week's work."

+**[Show generated commit artifact]**

+> "Now I have rich documentation of what I built, why it matters, and how it connects to my other work - all generated from my normal workflow."

 ---

-## Core Features Demo (90 seconds)
+## The Result (15 seconds)

-### 1. Frictionless Capture (30 seconds)

-**[Screen recording: Taking screenshots seamlessly]**

-> "Capture happens with zero friction.
-I screenshot debugging sessions, architecture diagrams, terminal output - anything worth remembering.
-The system automatically processes everything in the background."

-### 2. Intelligent Context (30 seconds)

-**[Screen: Show weekly folder structure and AI-generated summaries]**
+**[Screen: Show weekly folder structure with multiple artifacts]**

-> "Every artifact gets enriched with context.
-The AI doesn't just see this screenshot - it sees how it connects to yesterday's debugging, last Tuesday's architecture decision, and the overall arc of this week's project."

-### 3. Automatic Organization (30 seconds)

-**[Screen: Navigate through organized weekly structure]**

-> "Everything gets organized automatically into a structure that makes sense: Year → Week → Category.
-I can trace my progress week by week, see patterns in my work, and never lose track of insights again."
+> "After just one week, I have a structured knowledge base of everything I accomplished.
+My work compounds automatically, and I never lose another breakthrough."

+**[End screen: "Artifact Engine - Your work, automatically documented"]**

 ---

-## The Results (60 seconds)

-**[Screen: Show real examples of weekly summaries and artifacts]**

-> "After just a month, I have a living knowledge base of my engineering work.
-Weekly summaries that read like professional case studies.
-Technical insights that I can reference months later.
-Proof of my progress that I never had to manually create."

-**[Show metrics/examples]**

-> "This week alone: 47 artifacts captured, automatically categorized into 8 different areas.
-My system generated a 500-word technical summary of my accomplishments - something that used to take me hours to write, now happens automatically."

-> "But the real value isn't the artifacts themselves.
-It's the identity shift."

----

-## Identity Transformation (45 seconds)

-**[Screen: Before/after comparison of workflow]**

-> "I went from 'I forget important things' to 'Nothing important is ever lost.'"

-> "From 'I need to document my work' to 'My work automatically generates documentation.'"

-> "From 'I wonder what I accomplished this week' to 'My system produces detailed weekly chapters of my progress.'"

-> "This isn't just better organization.
-This is building a compound knowledge engine that works for me, not against me."

----

-## The Bigger Picture (30 seconds)

-**[Screen: Vision of accumulated artifacts over time]**

-> "Over time, this becomes something unprecedented: a complete record of my evolution as an engineer.
-A training set for future AI collaborators.
-A content engine.
-A portfolio that documents real engineering value."

-> "All of it emerging from my natural workflow, without me ever 'doing documentation.'"

----

-## Call to Action (30 seconds)

-**[Screen: Simple, clean interface]**

-> "The Artifact Engine is open source.
-You can run it locally, own your data, and start building your own compound knowledge system today."

-> "Because your best work deserves to compound, not disappear."

-**[End screen: GitHub repo URL and key benefits]**

----

-## Technical Demo Notes
+## Demo Flow Notes:

-### Screenshots to Capture:
-1. Messy desktop → organized weekly structure
-2. Real-time screenshot processing in action
-3. AI-generated summaries and categorization
-4. Weekly folder navigation
-5. Generated markdown with technical insights
-6. Week-over-week progress visualization

-### Key Technical Points to Show:
-- Docker-based deployment (simple setup)
+1. **Screenshot Demo:**
+   - Take screenshot of code/terminal
+   - Show real-time processing notification
+   - Navigate to generated markdown file
+   - Highlight AI-generated insights

+2. **Commit Demo:**
+   - Make actual git commit
-- Real-time AI processing
+   - Show commit analysis processing
-- Automatic Git integration for commits
-- Weekly summary generation
-- Category-based organization
-- Timestamp-based unique filenames

-### Tone:
-- Professional but approachable
-- Problem-focused, not feature-focused
-- Emphasize identity transformation over technical specs
+   - Display generated artifact with commit links
-- Show real value, not just cool technology
+   - Show weekly folder organization

+3. **Key Points to Emphasize:**
+   - Zero friction (normal workflow)
+   - AI-powered analysis
+   - Automatic organization
+   - Compound knowledge building

-**Total Runtime: ~6 minutes**
+**Total Runtime: 2 minutes**